flutter/website/get-started/codelab/index.md

     Running "flutter packages get" in startup_namer...
     Process finished with exit code 0
     ```

+    Performing `Packages get` also auto-generates the `pubspec.lock`
+    file with a list of all packages pulled into the project and
+    their version numbers.

  3. In **lib/main.dart**, import the new package: